 Sterling Silver Crystal Water Set The Chicago Ledger, v.
 XLIX, no. 35, August 27, 1921, p.
 16.

-By 1900, author Richard Digby-Junger wrote, "Interior housing spaces represented yet place to make a statement to visitors while preserving the individuality, utility, and privacy of their owners.
+By 1900, author Richard Digby-Junger wrote in his article, "Mass Market Magazine Revolution," in the St. James Encyclopedia of Popular Culture, "Interior housing spaces represented yet place to make a statement to visitors while preserving the individuality, utility, and privacy of their owners.
 Parlors, also known as best or sitting rooms to Victorians, were especially important. ...
 Furnishings needed to display a family's tastes in design and art while simultaneously revealing their history through judicious display of portraits, photographs, and other personal mementos."
 [Digby-Junger, 300]

 Living Room Table items The Fra: a Journal of Affirmation, v.
 10, no. 4, January, 1913, p. lviii.